 If any report requires a fee then the Court will need to consider whether the cost of the report is proportionate to the case, which means is the report essential enough to the case to warrant the costs or can the information be obtained some other way?
 If the report is required then the fee will normally be split between the parties.
 If one party is in receipt of legal aid, and it is clear the other party cannot afford to pay half (normally after giving oral evidence about their financial position to the Court under oath) then the Court can order that the cost is covered under the legal aid certificate.
 However, the fact that one of the parties has the benefit of legal aid does not automatically mean that all the costs will be covered under the legal aid certificate.

 If there are allegations of domestic abuse made by one of the parties, the Court will also need to consider whether a finding of fact hearing is needed.
 There may not be sufficient information at the FHDRA to make this decision and therefore the person alleging abuse will be asked to prepare a statement setting out the allegations and the other party will then file a statement in response.
-If represented, the party who allegedly suffered abuse will also be asked to prepare a schedule of allegations, also known as a Scott Schedule.
+If represented, the party who allegedly suffered abuse will also be asked to prepare a schedule of allegations, also known as a Scott Schedule or schedule of findings.
 Police disclosure may also be needed.
-The matter will then be listed for a directions hearing for the Court to consider whether a finding of fact hearing is needed.
+The matter will then be listed for a directions hearing for the Court to consider whether a finding of fact hearing is required.

 The date that the case returns to Court, whether for directions or Dispute Resolution Appointment, is normally set before the hearing concludes but will be contained within the order in any event.

-If either party is represented, their legal representative will have a post-hearing discussion to answer any questions their client has, ensure that the client fully understands the position of the Court and Cafcass and what needs to happen next, and alleviate any concerns.
+If either party is represented, their legal representative will have a post-hearing discussion to answer any questions that their client has, and will ensure that the client fully understands the position of the Court and Cafcass and what needs to happen next, and alleviate any concerns.